Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 The first dimension on which Candidate 1 will be scored is insulation, in an attempt to elimiinate it early on the grounds that it compromises insulation to an unacceptable level.

-This is suspected to be the case, as the electrical wiring, being very thermally conductive, needs to cut straight through the insulated bulk of the door, providing a short-circuit path for heat conduction.
+### The Problem:
+- Electrical wiring, made of copper, is very thermally conductive, so an axial path of heat flow is effectively short-circuited.
+- Additionally, there is a manufturing and design interdependence.
+Given that the door is intended to be manufactured by polymer casting, there is significant tolerance.
+- To ensure that the wires fit in the door, the design therefore needs to made too wide.
+Then with the tolerance, the best case still results in some parts in the manufacturing batch containing a significant air gap around the wires.

-Inkeeping with the conservative analysis principles, the analysis will be done with the following assumptions, each of which leads to the most conservative estimate of insulation efficacy:
+Inkeeping with the conservative analysis principles, the analysis will be done with the following assumptions, each of which leads to the most conservative estimate of insulation compromise:
 - the wiring used is has the lowest readily available diameter, 1 mm
 - manufacturing is done with maximal precision.
-For casting a polymer, -
+For casting a polymer, this is of order ±1 mm accuracy on casting
--   (in reality, there is ~ ±1 mm accuracy on casting, which would provide a tunnel air gap, further worsening insulation, and potentially causing issues with water ingress.)

 - the change in area of the door cross-section is neglected

 - Optimising Geometry: Optimal housing for wiring is 'figure 8' shaped, results in: 1.57mm<sup>2</sup> wiring, 3.83mm<sup>2</sup> air.